 - The approximate overhead for active persistence data storage is an extra 10-30% per partition.
-The actual overhead may vary depending upon data access patterns, the size of keys and values, and other factors such as block sizes and heavy system load. - Use the Coherence VisualVM plug-in and persistence reports to monitor space availability and usage.
+If you have multiple services with active persistence, this overhead will apply to each service.
+The actual overhead may vary depending on the data access patterns, the size of keys and values, and other factors such as block sizes and heavy system load. - Use the Coherence VisualVM plug-in, CLI, Grafana Dashboards, or persistence reports to monitor space availability and usage.
 See Monitor Persistence Storage Usage.
 Specifically, use the PersistenceActiveSpaceUsed attribute on the ServiceMBean MBean to monitor the actual persistence space used for each service and node. - Persistence configurations that use a shared disk for storage should plan for the potential maximum size of the cache because all partitions are persisted to the same location.
 For example, if the maximum capacity of a cache is 8GB, then the shared disk must be able to accommodate at least 8GB of persisted data plus overhead. - Persistence configurations that use a local disk for storage should plan for the potential maximum cache capacity of the cache server because only the partitions owned by a cache server are persisted to the local disk.
 For example, if the maximum cache capacity of a cache server is 2GB, then the local disk must be able to accommodate at least 2GB of persisted data plus overhead. - Plan additional space when creating snapshots in either active or on-demand mode.
 Each snapshot of a cache duplicates the size of the persistence files on disk. - Plan additional space for snapshot archives.
 Each archive of a snapshot is slightly less than the size of the snapshot files on disk. - The larger the partition count, the more memory overhead a single member may observe.
 Each partition will consume at a minimum about 80k of heap for the underlying Berkeley DB (BDB) implementation to maintain its context.
 For example, a partition count of 24,000 may easily consume the entire heap of a JVM configured for 2GB for the senior member in dynamic quorum mode.